david-randoll/dynamic-table-association/README.md

 ---

-## Any Discriminator Approach
+## 4. Any Discriminator Approach

-This module demonstrates a highly flexible technique for polymorphic associations using a custom discriminator column.
-You can associate records with any entity type by storing the target entity’s type and ID as values in a generic table.
-This approach is useful for cases where you need to link entities of arbitrary types, such as in generic relationships, audit logs, or activity feeds.
+A **generic relationship table** stores a `type` and `id` pair to reference arbitrary entities.
+Uses Hibernate’s `@Any` / `@AnyDiscriminator`.

 ### Key Points

-- **Flexible Associations**: Store references to any entity type using a type and ID pair.
+- **Flexible**: Can link to any entity type dynamically.
-- **Custom Discriminator**: The type discriminator column can be mapped to any entity in the domain.
-- **Supports Many-to-Any Use Cases**: Ideal for generic relationships, comments, or metadata where the target entity varies.

-#### Advantages
+- **No Foreign Keys**: Database does not enforce integrity.
+Hibernate resolves references.

+### Pros

-- Maximum flexibility for dynamic relationships.
+- Maximum flexibility for polymorphic relationships.
-- Reduces the need for multiple foreign keys or join tables.
+- Reduces need for multiple relationship tables.
-- Can model generic links across your domain model.

----
+- Useful for activity feeds, audit logs, metadata, etc.

+### Cons

+- No DB-level referential integrity (orphaned references possible).
+- Harder to enforce constraints.
+- Queries require extra care (joins by type/id).

-## ERD Diagram
+### ERD Diagram

 ![img_4.png](img_4.png)